Isobutyraldoxime O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 2-methylpropanal oxime, whereas its two products are S-adenosylhomocysteine and 2-methylpropanal O-methyloxime.
+This is a methylation reaction in which (E)-2-methylpropanal oxime is converted to (1E)-2-methylpropanal O-methyloxime.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:2-methylpropanal-oxime O-methyltransferase.
 Other names in common use include aldoxime methyltransferase, S-adenosylmethionine:aldoxime O-methyltransferase, and aldoxime O-methyltransferase.